-Other Board members are invited to attend these meetings and the Vice President - People and Culture regularly attends and presents at the Committee meetings at the discretion of the Committee.
+Other Board members, including the Executive Directors, are invited to attend these meetings and the Vice President People and Culture regularly attends and presents at the Committee meetings at the discretion of the Committee.

-Details of the number of meetings held and the Directors' attendances during the financial year ending 30 June 2019 are set out below and in the Directors' Report section of the 2019 Annual Report.
+Details of the number of meetings held and the Directors' attendances during the financial year ending 30 June 2020 are set out below and in the Directors' Report section of the 2020 Annual Report.

-Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings Attended Mr Thomas McKeith Non- Executive Director Yes 3 3 Mr James Askew Non- Executive Director Yes 3 3 Mr Graham Freestone Non- Executive Director Yes 3 3
+Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings Attended

+Current Mem nbers

+Mr Thomas McKeith Chair Yes 4 4

+Mr James Askew Non- Executive Director Yes 4 4

+Mr Jason Attew Non- Executive Director Yes 2 2

+Retired duri Retired during the period

+Non- Executive Director Yes 2 2